PMI PgMP Practice Test

 |---|---|---|

-| Days 7-5 | Complete a mixed timed set or the full-length diagnostic, then classify misses by strategy, lifecycle, benefits, stakeholders, governance, or timing. | Do not only review project-management mechanics; write the program-level decision you missed. |
+| Days 7-5 | Complete a mixed timed set or a full-length self-check, then classify misses by strategy, lifecycle, benefits, stakeholders, governance, or timing. | Do not only review project-management mechanics; write the program-level decision you missed. |

 | Days 4-3 | Drill lifecycle, benefits, and governance if misses involve dependencies, transitions, benefit ownership, or decision rights. | Do not spend the final week solving component-level problems if program integration is weak. |